guyogev/express_passport_jwt_blog_post/README.md

 Passport was kind to us, and supplied `ExtractJwt.fromAuthHeader` to extract the JWT token from requests header.
 It assumes client will add the token in the `Authorization` header with the value `JWT <...token...>`

-One important node, is that after we decode the JWT token, we do not pass that as our user object.
+One important note, is that after we decode the JWT token, we do not pass that as our user object.
 We fetch the latest user data from DB, incase the token is out of date (for example, the user was deleted by system admin)

 ```javascript